davidcole1340/ext-php-rs/README.md

 See the [example project](example/skel).
 There is inline documentation.
 Starting by creating a C extension is a good start as well.

+## Contributions

+Contributions are very much welcome.
+I am a novice Rust developer and any suggestions are wanted and welcome.
+Feel free to file issues and PRs through Github.

 ## License

 ```